Shyama-22/Google_hackathon/readme.txt

-How to run the codr?
+How to run the code?
 Just install jupyter nbk and import the dataset and den run it